ariusxscourger/saqib-portfolio/README.md

-# 🚀 Saqib Naeem - Fullstack Developer Portfolio
+# 🚀 Muhammad Saqib - Fullstack Developer Portfolio

 A modern, responsive portfolio website showcasing my experience as a fullstack developer specializing in fintech solutions.
 Built with Angular 18 and featuring a sleek, coding-themed design with interactive animations.